mrocklin/mrocklin.github.io/pub/research-statement.md

 Array Primitives
 ----------------

 The majority of time spent in scientific applications is spent in the manipulation of arrays.
 Algorithmically matrix operations are well studied, highly optimized on a variety of architectures, and very regular/predictable.
 Mathematically linear algebra is known by many mathematical programmers and benefits from a rich theory.
-For many (but not all) of the projects listed below we restrict ourselves to a reduced programming paradigm that uses only bulk array operations as primitives.
+For many (but not all) of the projects listed below I restrict myself to a reduced programming paradigm that uses only bulk array operations as primitives.

 Array operations form a set of primitives which can describe many engineering and scientific computations with very little complexity and very little loss of programmer expressivity.
 Applications like the Kalman filter, PDE solvers, and common optimization algorithms can all be written with 10-100 operations.
 This reduced description enables the use of exhaustive NP-hard algorithms that were infeasible when considering these problems when written in general languages.